okta/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 Pretty simple, it’s just a getter with a `@GET` annotation!

-Back in our `DemoApplication` class we need to register the new resource in the `run` method:
+Back in our `DemoApplication` class you need to register the new resource in the `run` method:

 ```java
 environment.jersey().register(new LoginWidgetConfigResource(configuration.oktaOAuth));